-That already is a huge problem because “Not learning at least 5 hours per week is the smoking of the 21st century” (quote by Michael Simmons).
-How can you learn more efficiently?
+That already is a massive problem because “Not learning at least 5 hours per week is the smoking of the 21st century” (quote by Michael Simmons).

-How people learn You don’t need the details, so always start with the general concept.
+You don’t need the details, so always start with the general concept.
 Details are useless if you can’t understand the principles.
-Also, you can always google the details (or google them with Bing), if you know what you are looking for.
+Also, you can always google the details, if you know what you are looking for.

-So, let’s skip the details.
+So, let’s talk about the efficient way of learning but without the details.
 If you want to know them, you should read “Pragmatic thinking and learning” by Andy Hunt.
-What concepts are important when you got stuck and can’t continue learning?
+Let’s focus on the concepts that are important when you got stuck and can’t continue learning.

 Maybe you heard about the Dreyfus model of skill acquisition.
 It describes the way from a novice to an expert.
 The model consists of five stages.
 Every stage is different.
 Every stage has its own rules and guidelines.
 At every stage people learn differently.
 If you try to learn in a way that is not effective at your current stage, you will only waste your time.

-In the beginning, you should ignore the “big picture.”
+In the beginning, you should ignore the details.
 Details are not important yet.
+Surprisingly, you should also ignore the “big picture.”
+In the beginning, we need something straightforward.
 Novice needs quick successes and a lot of rules.
 Preferably context-free rules which are always applicable.